DavidLXu/MathY/README.md

 0.9950041652613538
 ```

-You can change method by using optional parameters:
+You can change the method by using optional parameters:

 ```python
 >>> derivative(tan,pi/4,method='backward',h=0.05)